stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 and suggested a curious quality of alienage from himself.

   All at once he commenced to mutter, and I did not like the look of his mouth and teeth as he spoke.
-The words were at first indistinguishable, and then&mdash;with a tremendous start&mdash;I recognised something about them which filled me with icy fear till I recalled the breadth of my uncle&rsquo;s education and the interminable translations he had made from anthropological and antiquarian articles in the   Revue des Deux Mondes.
+The words were at first indistinguishable, and then--with a tremendous start--I recognised something about them which filled me with icy fear till I recalled the breadth of my uncle's education and the interminable translations he had made from anthropological and antiquarian articles in the   Revue des Deux Mondes.
 For the venerable Elihu Whipple was muttering   in French,   and the few phrases I could distinguish seemed connected with the darkest myths he had ever adapted from the famous Paris magazine.

-  Suddenly a perspiration broke out on the sleeper&rsquo;s forehead, and he leaped abruptly up, half awake.
-The jumble of French changed to a cry in English, and the hoarse voice shouted excitedly, &ldquo;My breath, my breath!&rdquo; Then the awakening became complete, and with a subsidence of facial expression to the normal state my uncle seized my hand and began to relate a dream whose nucleus of significance I could only surmise with a kind of awe.
+  Suddenly a perspiration broke out on the sleeper's forehead, and he leaped abruptly up, half awake.
+The jumble of French changed to a cry in English, and the hoarse voice shouted excitedly,  "My breath, my breath! " Then the awakening became complete, and with a subsidence of facial expression to the normal state my uncle seized my hand and began to relate a dream whose nucleus of significance I could only surmise with a kind of awe.

   He had, he said, floated off from a very ordinary series of dream-pictures into a scene whose strangeness was related to nothing he had ever read.
-It was of this world, and yet not of it&mdash;a shadowy geometrical confusion in which could be seen elements of familiar things in most unfamiliar and perturbing combinations.
+It was of this world, and yet not of it--a shadowy geometrical confusion in which could be seen elements of familiar things in most unfamiliar and perturbing combinations.
 There was a suggestion of queerly disordered pictures superimposed one upon another; an arrangement in which the essentials of time as well as of space seemed dissolved and mixed in the most illogical fashion.
 In this kaleidoscopic